‘This Is Us’ Spoilers: ‘New York’ Episode Sees Increased Rivalry Between Kevin & Randall

 Randall, who had assumed the role of Rebecca’s caretaker as both Kevin and his sister Kate were dealing with their own struggles, felt pushed aside realizing that Kevin would be accompanying Rebecca to her doctor’s appointment.
 He struggled with these feelings in a therapy session.

-Fans would love to see how the episode plays out and how the rough interaction teased in the trailer will Kevin and Randall’s relationship moving into the final episodes of Season 4.
+Fans want to see how the episode plays out and how the rough interaction teased will affect Kevin and Randall’s relationship moving into the final episodes of Season 4.

 Unfortunately, they will have to wait two weeks for “New York, New York” to air due to NBC’s coverage of Super Tuesday.